zkotti/fun-in-lockdown/guide.md

 [Come and relax on youtube's virtual trips now!](https://www.youtube.com/watch?v=2Qcf1K3hP2g)

 Do you want to drive around your favourite cities while listening to their local radios?
 If yes, then you should definitely try the [Drive & Listen APP](https://driveandlisten.herokuapp.com/?fbclid=IwAR2jQV27oRk5A4UmCgGNEKwu2JXxDCuqm-6sqKrmLalAnO2N7bjXGVgcnhg)!

+If you prefer exploring a country from above, visit [Fly & Listen](http://flyandlisten.com/?fbclid=IwAR2uuxF_Xd0vKNfpXIlh9N5f4nItuzQ-Lbhbj4WpC4CMWHgKd-EeVrYlvwg)!
+You can choose a destination, pick a local radio station and enjoy your virtual trip.
+Fly and listen offers you a great variety of places to visiti and a lot of different options regarding the local radio station.
+You are free to pick your favorite, sit back and relax!

 Due to the Covid-19 pandemic museums remain closed.
 Don't worry, art lovers!